markbsigler/CodePipeline-FastMCP/README.md

 ```

 ## Configuration
-- See `config/.env.example` for environment variables
+- See `config/openapi.json` for OpenAPI spec example
 - Place your OpenAPI spec in `config/openapi.json`
+- Environment variables can be set in `.env` (see Dockerfile and scripts for usage)

 ## Deployment
 - See `docs/deployment.md` for full deployment guide